projectatomic/adb-vagrant-registration/README.md

 ```

 If you do not provide credentials, you will be prompted for them in the "up process."

+Please note the the interactive mode asks you for the preferred registration pair only.
+In case of a subscription-manager, you would be ask on your username/password combination.

 #### subscription-manager Default Options